UseHover/hover-docs/pro.md

 });</code></pre>
 </figure>

-The PIN value will never leave the device except in the USSD session.
-If the action has no PIN, but you want to skip the confirm screen you can pass any string value for the pin: `.extra("pin", "1234")`.

 #### PRO customization
-With the Pro SDK, you have access to pass in your own layout customization as a parameter into the sdk, starting from version v1.7.0
+With the Pro SDK, you have access to pass in your own transacting screen layout customization as a parameter into the sdk, starting from version v1.7.0

 To pass in your custom layout, use
 <figure>
 <pre><code class="java" data-lang="java">
+HoverParameters.Builder builder = new HoverParameters.Builder(context);
 ...
-builder.styleView(R.layout.yourlayoutname)
+builder.sessionOverlayLayout(R.layout.yourlayoutname)
 </code></pre></figure>

 In other to make use of the regular customization options available at [Customization's page](/customization) and make it work with your custom layout, you may need to include certain widgets with specific resource id.

+- Your root layout is recommended to be a RelativeLayout with id: @+id/mainBackground
+- To include the Hover's progress animation background, add an empty FrameLayout with @+id/animationBackground and height 0dp;
 - Logo: ImageView with id "@+id/logo"
 - Continue button: Button with id "@+id/continue_text"
 - Primary progress text: TextSwitcher with id "@+id/textswitcher"